fireproofsocks/zendesk-jwt-sso/README.md

 While you're in your Zendesk admin security settings at `/agent/admin/security`, you may wish to enable the following features under the "Global" tab for added security:

 - **Automatic Redaction** -- automatically _X_ out credit card numbers.
-If your account is every compromised, you will reduce your legal liability if the hacker couldn't get their hands on credit card numbers.
-Your support staff can still identify the card number from the remaining digits (e.g. the last 4 digits of a credit card number).
+If your account is ever compromised, you will reduce your legal liability if the hacker couldn't get their hands on credit card numbers.
+Your support staff can still identify card numbers from the remaining digits (e.g. the last 4).
 - **Two Factor Authentication** -- requiring this is one of the single most important things you can do to improve your security posture.
-Requiring it almost eliminates the possibility that a nefarious user could gain access to your Zendesk application and its treasure-trove of customer data and credit card numbers (you did check the box for "Automatic Redaction", didnt' you?)
+When active, it almost eliminates the possibility that a nefarious user could gain access to your Zendesk application and its treasure-trove of customer data and credit card numbers (you did check the box for "Automatic Redaction", didnt' you?)

 --------------------------------------